tmarkec/take_a_hike/README.md

 <img src="readme_img/profile.png">
 </details>

-- First section displays current information about the user.
+- The first section displays current information about the user.
-- Second section is standard django form which allows user to change information about him
+- The second section is a standard django form which allows the user to change information about him
 - Bellow the form there is a link to reset/change his password.
-When user clicks on it he will be directed to page with further instructions.
+When a user clicks on it he will be directed to the page with further instructions.

 <details><summary>Password change email input page</summary>
 <img src="readme_img/password1.png">
 </details>